alimitz/vim-imtoggle-win32/README.md

 # vim-imtoggle-windows
-vim plugin for change input methods under win32 os
+vim plugin for change input methods under windows os

 By this python script, it can automatically change your input methods between toggling with insert mode and normal mode.